Overview

 1. Memory hierarchy

-• Global memory: a and out arrays (slow, visible to all blocks)
+• Global memory: a and output arrays (slow, visible to all blocks)

 • Shared memory: shared array (fast, thread-block local)